lyxal/Keta/Patterns.md

 # Different Block Patterns
 This is a list of how patterns are evaluated within Ket (ekg)

-Nilads: N n Ñ ñ --> Nilads
+Nilads: N n Ñ --> Nilads
-Singles: S s Š ś --> Monads
+Singles: S s Š  --> Monads
-Infixes: I i Ī ī --> Dyads
+Infixes: I i Ī --> Dyads

-L L* L& L! --> Left argument -- implicit/whatever is to the left R R* R& R! --> Right argument -- implicit/whatever is to the left
+L L* L& --> Left argument -- implicit/whatever is to the left R R* R& --> Right argument -- implicit/whatever is to the left

 `{...}` means that the expressions are blocked together